Tundeshield/Timer-Test/README.md

 This timer application project was developed for `Asthma and Lung UK` to test Frontend skills.
 The application was developed using React JS and pure css.

 Features:

--Timer display
+- Timer display
--Start, stop, pause, reset button functionalities
+- Start, stop, pause, reset button functionalities
--Add Lap time
+- Add Lap time
--Delete Lap time
+- Delete Lap time
+- Mobile responsive

 <!-- GETTING STARTED -->